selfcustody/krux/docs/getting-started/installing/from-gui/usage.en.md

 #### Air-gapped update with

-Once you've installed the initial firmware on your device via USB, you can perform upgrades via microSD card to keep the device airgapped.
+Once you've installed the initial firmware on your device via USB, you can perform upgrades via SD card to keep the device airgapped.

 <img width="640" src="/krux/img/krux-installer/unzip.png" alt="KruxInstaller unzip" />
 > ⚠️ Click on "Air-gapped update with"